ocarr3/CS441Homework2/README.md

 the first and last entry of the logs to see if searching for logs with the other lambda function is even worth the effort.
 If the bool entry in its return is false the given interval is not an interval that exists within the boundaries of the logs within the S3 bucket.

 # AWS Lambda function lambda-search-HelloWorldFunction-VGihJwpwtrGE-02134740-997f-4072-bf13-eb7bd3fba5aa
 This lambda function searches the given time interval for log entries with a generated string that match the regex pattern.
 Also written in Python the function uses binary search to find the correct index for the starting interval within a created ordered hash table using the log entries ordered by datew.
-The generated strings of the log entries ares searched for a matching regex pattern.
+The generated strings of the log entries are searched for a matching regex pattern.
 These string then are md5 hashed and grouped into an array and sent back in the function's return.
 Just as before it is important for the lambda function to have the correct permissions to access the S3 bucket.

+# Lambda Configurations and Testing
 S3_BUCKET and S3_PREFIX are two important variables that must be changed if one wanted to use the lambda function with another S3 bucket.
 Change the S3_BUCKET value to your buckets name and given the lambda function has the correct permissions to access the S3 bucket it should run.
 S3_PREFIX is a value one can use if they only want to work with files that start with a certain string in their name.
 For our purposes it was "Log" as all the log files began wit this and were the target files to be read in.

 Also included are the .zip files for these lambda functions, with this one can upload to their own lambda functions and test them.
 Just ensure the functions have the proper access to S3 buckets.